gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ### Notes

-- If the host system ISA does not match with the target ISA, then we will need to use the cross-compiler.
+- If the host system ISA does not match with the target ISA, then we will need to use the cross-compiler
-- `TARGET_ISA` has to be in lower case.
+- `TARGET_ISA` has to be in lower case

 ---